 Students in Grades 5-8 are welcome to serve as altar servers for St. Peter Parish.
 Altar Servers assist the priests during services at St. Peter Church, including Sunday and Weekday Masses, Funerals and Weddings.
 In addition to students from St. Mary School, St. Peter’s Altar Server Ministry also includes students from St. Peter’s Religious Education Program and local high schools.
 Anyone wishing to become a server must be enrolled in St. Mary School, St. Peter Religious Education, or another local Catholic school.
 Registration and training for new servers takes place in the Fall of each year with servers making a one year commitment to serve in the parish.

 St. Mary School Art Club is open to all students in grades 4-8.
-Meetings are held the first and third Monday of each month.
 The Art Club provides members with open studio time to develop individual art interests.
 Members are also encouraged to come with ideas for ways to share their talents.
-In the past we have painted and dressed scarecrows for the St. Peter Community Garden, made Christmas cards for Nursing home residents and most recently painted rocks for our Living Stations of the Cross.
+In the past we have painted and dressed scarecrows for the St. Peter Community Garden, made Christmas cards for Nursing home residents and painted rocks for our Living Stations of the Cross.

 Beginning band is an ensemble for students who have not played a band instrument before, or for those who would like to try a new instrument.
 Our focus is on beginning tone production, note reading, and basic music theory.
-Beginning band meets on Wednesdays after school in preparation for an upcoming year-end concert.
 Parents of band members furnish the instruments for their students, and many families opt to rent instruments from local businesses.

-The Chess Club is open to all students from 5th to 8th Grade regardless of skill level.
+The Chess Club is open to all students from 4th to 6th Grade regardless of skill level.
 Even if someone has no previous experience in playing chess, it does not matter because he/she will learn the "Pierce Method" and will master the moves in no time at all!
 Experienced players will learn to sharpen their skills.
-The club meets once a week and runs from October to April.
 As Chess Club comes to a close members are given the opportunity to compete at their grade level in a chess tournament.

 Students in Grades 2-8 are welcome to participate in the St. Peter Parish Children's Choir.
-Students meet weekly for rehearsal and sing at all-school Mass on Friday mornings.
+Students meet weekly for rehearsal and sing at all-school Masses.
 Religious Education students from St. Peter Parish are invited to join the Choir as well.
-Both groups rehearse separately but sing as one Choir at 4:00 Mass every Saturday.
+Both groups rehearse separately but sing as one Choir at 4:00 Mass two Saturdays a month.

 Concert band is an ensemble for any student with one or more years of band experience.
 This group focuses on improving their playing range, more difficult rhythms, and. playing concert music of varying styles.
 All of this is in preparation for an upcoming year-end concert.
 Parents of band members furnish the instruments for their students, and many families opt to rent instruments from local businesses.

 Cub Scout Pack 71 is teaching tomorrow's leaders today - and we are having a blast doing it!
-We offer Scouting programs for boys in 1st grade through 5th grades which set the bar higher than all the rest.
+We offer Scouting programs for those in Kindergarten through 5th grades which set the bar higher than all the rest.
 Our scouts will tell you what fun they have building and racing their own cars at our annual pinewood derby race held in March as well as having great adventures on our yearly campouts and field trips.
 We travel to destinations in Michigan that offer both educational and exciting programs like none other.
 Our pack meetings are held on the last Monday of each month and always have a ton of fun!
-To see what we're up to visit us at http://cubscoutpack71.us

 The following CYO sporting teams are available to St. Mary School students:

-5th-8th Grade Girls: Soccer, Volleyball, Basketball, Softball, Co-ed Lacrosse, Co-ed Bowling
+5th-8th Grade Girls: Soccer, Volleyball, Basketball, Softball, Co-ed Bowling

-5th-8th Grade Boys: Soccer, Basketball, Baseball, Co-ed Lacrosse, Co-ed Bowling
+5th-8th Grade Boys: Soccer, Basketball, Baseball, Co-ed Bowling

 Additionally, Grades 1st-4th Graders are invited to participate in Co-Ed Indoor Soccer, and Instructional League Basketball is open for boys and girls in 3rd and 4th Grade.